min2ha/ukwa-site/content/target/17939/index.en.md

   "start_date": "2015-03-12T09:00:00Z"
 }

-# British Alliance of Healing Associations (BAHA), The

 The British Alliance of Healing Associations (BAHA) promotes, nurtures and advances the tried-and-tested healing, on behalf of healers, while continuing to develop new approaches using both traditional and modern training methods, with the aim of ensuring a quality service.